Immunizations: Harder for Parents than for Kids

 Most doctors also recommend an annual flu shot.
 Then, around their fifth birthday children get another round of boosters, this time against diphtheria, whooping cough, tetanus, measles, mumps, rubella, polio and chicken pox.
 And then they’re ready for kindergarten.

 Fortunately, diphtheria, whooping cough and tetanus are covered by one vaccine called the DtaP and measles, mumps and rubella are covered by the MMR.
-But that’s still a lot of shots for tiny legs and arms.
+But that’s still a lot of immunization shots for tiny legs and arms.
 And a lot of worry for moms and dads.

 I remind parents to bring a toy to distract children and a treat to make them feel better afterwards.
 And I remind them how common and how devastating these illnesses once were: